 If people are the greatest creators of value in organisations, then good performance management is critical for an organisation’s success.
 Employees need to understand what’s expected of them, and to achieve those goals they must be managed so that they’re motivated, have the necessary skills, resources and support, and are accountable.
-Performance management is the activities and processes that focus on these areas to maintain and improve employee performance in line with an organisation's objectives.
-Ideally, performance should be managed holistically, throughout the range of HR activities and processes.
+Performance management aims to monitor, maintain and improve employee performance in line with an organisation's objectives.
+It’s a not a single activity, but rather a group of practices that should be approached holistically.

 This factsheet explores critical aspects to get right in performance management, as well as recent changes in thinking.
 It summarises some of the main tools used in performance management, including objective setting, performance ratings, performance appraisals and feedback, learning and development, and performance-related pay.

 For professions involved in ensuring organisational performance, such as HR, a big challenge is to lever the relationship between the people working in the enterprise and the value they deliver.
 Performance management is the attempt to maximise this value creation and ensure that employees contribute to business objectives.
 It should align with organisational strategy and suit the type of jobs in question.

 There’s no standard definition of performance management but it describes activities that:

 Establish objectives through which individuals and teams can see their part in the organisation’s mission and strategy.